 For these instances, obviously it’s not advisable or sanitary to wait until closing, or an opportune time.
 What works best, since dragging a hose across your deck while people are all around can create other issues and hazards, is a simple mixture of bleach and water (1 part bleach to 10 parts water, as above) in a bucket, using a stiff scrubbing brush dipped in the water, clean the area as needed.
 Then, simply rinse the area with a second bucket of just water.

 Stainless Steel Cleaning / Maintenance

-Stainless steel is so prevalent in the aquatic environment I’m comfortable saying everyone will have some piece of equipment in their facility that is stainless steel.
+Stainless steel is commonly used in the aquatic environment.
+I’m comfortable saying that everyone will have some piece of equipment in their facility that is stainless steel.
 Whether it’s your lifeguard stands, pool railings, lane rope or tarp rollers, or even your water fountains, they will need to be cleaned periodically in order to keep them functioning properly, and looking pretty.

 A simple stainless steel cleaner is sufficient to keep the steel shining brightly, and also does a great job of keeping the harsh aquatic environment from clogging, rusting (the bits that aren’t stainless), or otherwise interfering with your equipment.